ddnexus/pagy/docs/api/javascript/setup.md

 # Javascript Setup

 !!!info Notice
 A javascript setup is required only for the `pagy*_js` helpers.
-Just using `'data-remote="true"'` in any other helper works out of the box.
+Just using something like `anchor_string: 'data-remote="true"'` in any other helper works out of the box.
 !!!